Dreycey/PhageBox/README.md

 # Description

-This repository contains a graphical user interface, arduino libraries, and modules that are used within the PhageBox.
+This repository contains a graphical user interface, arduino libraries, and modules that are used within PhageBox.
 Below are instructions for using this code base, as well as information for initiating the GUI.

 ## Building the PhageBox.